THE UPACK PROGRAM PACKAGE

 Program pack12

 This program generates structures with any number of groups of molecules.
 It performs the same action as the combined grid search programs pack1 and pack2, but in quite a different way.
 Rigid molecules are placed with random positions and random orientations in a cell with randomly chosen crystallographic parameters.
 Dihedral angles may be set to random values too.
-The resulting structures are optimized with respect to energy, assuming fully non-rigid molecules.
+The resulting structures are optimized with respect to energy, assuming either rigid or fully non-rigid molecules.
 An arbitrary number of conformations can be studied consecutively.

 It is possible to make use of partial knowledge by limiting the search range for the cell axes and cell angles.
 It is also possible to take fixed starting values for known positions and orientations of molecules, as well as for dihedral angles.

-Execute script: runpa12 u/a s/d subst [ffname]
+Execute script: runpa12 s/a/... subst ffname

 Input files:

-in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tpu for united-atom force fields or to upack/data/subst/subst.tpa for all-atom force fields
+in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tp#

 in.spg (unit 11), space group, linked to upack/tops/all.spg